Komal15agarwal/Digital-System-Verification-using-system-verilog/README.md

 # Digital-System-Verification-using-system-verilog
 ### Function
--Function should have atleast one input arguement.\n -A function cananot have an input or output declaration.
+-Function should have atleast one input arguement.<br>
+-A function cananot have an input or output declaration.
 -Function must conatin a statement that assign the return value to the implicit function name register.
 -A function cannote have any trrigers.